Event:page.completed· Destinations:HubSpotActiveCampaignIntercomSlack

 "time_on_page_seconds": 522

-Email automation moves as soon as the user completes the page, not hours later.
+Email automation inside each workspace moves as soon as the user completes the page, not hours later.

-Meshes tags the user for context-aware in-app guidance tied to the new onboarding state.
+Meshes tags the user via the workspace's Intercom connection for context-aware in-app guidance tied to the new onboarding state.

-The next tutorial or message can appear with the right context instead of guessing what the user already finished.
+The next tutorial or message in each workspace can appear with the right context instead of guessing what the user already finished.

-Meshes sends a progress update to the team with the sequence step and page context.
+Meshes sends a progress update to the workspace's connected Slack channel with the sequence step and page context.

-CS, implementation, or product teams can spot activation movement and stalls in real time.
+CS, implementation, or product teams inside each workspace can spot activation movement and stalls in real time.

 How Meshes handles it